pedroh2603/AnimatedPagesOnly/README.md

 ### Author: Pedro H. S. Pires <br/>Email: pedropires2603@gmail.com

-Hello, welcome to my Login Pages projects to train my Front End development skills These pages are only front end and have no back end integration
+Hello, welcome to my Login Pages projects to train my Front End development skills<br/>
+These pages are only front end and have no back end integration

 This repository ir divided into: